matestack/matestack-docs/app/markdown/paper.md

 basemate renders HTML on the serverside and wraps dynamic components with a special component tag.
 Vue.js compiles this HTML and mounts Vue.js components on top of it.
-**These Vue.js components do whatever a Vue.js component can do. basemate doesn't limit Vue.js functionality.** This is especially important for developers, who want to create their own dynamic components.
+**These Vue.js components do whatever a Vue.js component can do.
+Basemate doesn't limit Vue.js functionality.** This is especially important for developers, who want to create their own dynamic components.